vainjs/claude-code-env/README.md

 ## 📁 Configuration Structure

-All configurations stored in `~/.claude-code-env.json`:
+All configurations stclaude-code-envd in `~/.claude-code-env.json`:

 ```json
 {